Tech professional drafting an EB2 NIW proposed endeavor statement for a USCIS immigration petition.

 5. A Simple Endeavor Formula You Can Follow

 Finally, include the “why you” credibility proof.
-This is where you briefly connect your past experience to the endeavor.
-The point is to show that the endeavor is not hypothetical.
-It is a natural continuation of what you have already demonstrated.
+Briefly connect your past experience to the endeavor so USCIS sees it as a natural continuation of what you have already demonstrated.

 6. Real Examples of Strong Proposed Endeavors for Tech Professionals

-#Case Study 3 AI and ML Engineer:
+Case Study 3: AI and ML Engineer

 An AI and ML engineer endeavor might focus on safe deployment.
 A proposed endeavor could be to develop reliable ML systems with monitoring, bias mitigation, and transparency controls that support responsible AI adoption in real-world environments.
 The national value could relate to reducing operational risk, strengthening trust in AI systems, and improving efficiency through scalable automation.
-Measurable outcomes could include improved accuracy, better model governance, reduced failure rates, and compliance alignment.

-7. How to Strengthen Your Endeavor With the Right Evidence?
+7. How to Strengthen Your Endeavor With the Right Evidence

 Your proposed endeavor statement is only the start.
 USCIS will also evaluate whether your supporting evidence proves the endeavor is real and that you are positioned to advance it.
-If your endeavor is centered on cloud modernization, your documentation should include cloud projects, measurable performance gains, infrastructure improvements, and any leadership in architectural decisions.
+If your endeavor is centered on cloud modernization, your documentation should include cloud projects, measurable performance gains, infrastructure improvements, and leadership in architectural decisions.

 Recommendation letters are especially valuable when they support the endeavor directly and align with your EB2 NIW USCIS arguments.
 Other strong evidence can include quantified project outcomes, awards, patents, publications, and proof that your work influenced broader systems beyond your immediate team.
-The goal is not to overwhelm USCIS with documents.
-The goal is to make every document support the same clear mission.

 8. A Final Checklist Before You Submit Your Endeavor

 Also, check whether your endeavor makes the NIW prongs easy to prove.
 If your endeavor is unclear, you will struggle to establish national importance.
 If it lacks credibility, you will struggle to show you are well positioned.
 If it is employer-dependent, you will struggle to justify the waiver argument.
-A strong endeavor removes friction across all three.

 9. Closing Thoughts and What to Do Next

-Your EB2-NIW proposed endeavor is not just a paragraph.
+Your EB2 NIW proposed endeavor is not just a paragraph.
 It is the foundation of the entire petition.
 It is the reason USCIS says “yes” or “no” beyond your credentials.
-A strong proposed endeavor makes your case coherent.
-It makes the Dhanasar prongs easier to satisfy.
-It makes your evidence more persuasive.
-And it positions you as someone with a valuable mission, not just a job plan.
-If you want, EB1A Experts can review your proposed endeavor and tell you if it is NIW-strong or needs rewriting before you submit your EB2 NIW petition.
-This is often the fastest way to avoid vague framing, improve clarity, and strengthen your EB2 NIW filing strategy.
+A strong proposed endeavor makes your case coherent, makes the Dhanasar prongs easier to satisfy, and positions you as someone with a valuable mission, not just a job plan.

 10. FAQs